 Just like Emours Natural Driftwood Branches, this product is a nice item to try since it comes with impressive features that you will certainly fall for.
 Not only that, you will also have the chance to treat your fish and create a lovely habitat for them inside the fish tank.

-Despite the many sterling features of this product, it also comes with a few weak spots and these include the reality that it specifically calls for a serious cleaning and it may consume long hours of boiling prior to adding it in the fish tank.
+Despite the many sterling features of this product, it also comes with a few weak spots and these include the reality that it specifically calls for serious cleaning and it may consume long hours of boiling prior to adding it to the fish tank.

-9. My Pet Patrol 3 to 48 Inch All Natural Teddy Bear Cholla Wood
+9. My Pet Patrol All Natural Teddy Bear Cholla Wood

 Also, this driftwood is good at reducing and buffering pH levels and is known for shaping a biofilm that is favorable to fish and can make the fish tank even more stable.
 It is ready for use in aquariums but you need to conduct thorough and repeated cleaning, soaking and boiling prior to adding it to the aquarium.

 Regardless, this cholla wood has the potentiality to discolor the aquarium water especially if it is not properly and repeatedly soaked and rinsed.
 Likewise, it is considered as too narrow for anyone who is keeping medium-sized hermit crabs.